Loans to non-MIT institutions: Interlibrary Loan (ILL)

 The loan period is 60 days.
 Renewals are not permitted.

-Dissertations, theses, sound recordings, videocassettes, CD ROMs, DVDs, computer diskettes, microforms, M2 and M3 music scores, maps, oversized items, and items from the Institute Archives and Special Collections.
-We provide electronic and softbound paper copies of MIT theses and dissertations for a fee – see Thesis Order Form or the MIT technical reports & working papers order form.
+Dissertations, theses, sound recordings, video cassettes, CD ROMs, DVDs, computer diskettes, microforms, M2 and M3 music scores, maps, oversized items, and items from the Department of Distinctive Collections.

 Our non-refundable fee for a lost book is $135.
 Books are considered lost once they are more than 30 days overdue.